stuartellis/git-skills-1/content/home/exercise2.md

     $ cat .git/HEAD
     ref: refs/heads/master

-So ultimately, it is another pointer to the ID of the most recent commit.
+So ultimately, it is just another pointer to the ID of the most recent commit.

 ----